Skip to main content

 Security ratings explained

 BS EN 1627:2011 is the European standard for testing the burglar resistance of doors, windows and curtain walling.
-It classifies products from SR1 (minimal resistance) to SR6 (government-level security) based on the tools used, the duration of attack and the skill level of the simulated intruder.
+It classifies products from RC1 (minimal resistance) to RC6 (government-level security) based on the tools used, the duration of attack and the skill level of the simulated intruder.
+SteelR doors are certified to RC4 single leaf, unglazed as Standard, with LPS 1175 SR3, SR4 and LPS 1673 available as upgrade tiers above this baseline.

 Resists opportunistic attack with bodily force alone.
 Typical of standard uPVC doors and lightweight frames.
 Offers minimal protection against a determined intruder.

-Withstands attack with simple hand tools such as screwdrivers, pliers and wedges for up to 3 minutes.
+Withstands attack with simple hand tools such as screwdrivers, pliers and wedges.
 Some higher-quality timber and composite doors achieve this rating.

-Withstands a sustained 20-minute attack using crowbars, drills, chisels and heavy-duty cutting tools.
-This is the SteelR standard — the highest security rating practically achievable for residential entrance doors.
+Resistance Class 3 under BS EN 1627:2011.
+Withstands a sustained attack using crowbars, drills, chisels and heavy-duty cutting tools.

-Ratings reserved for high-security commercial premises, embassies, military installations and critical infrastructure.
-These require specialist construction beyond the scope of residential doors.
+Ratings reserved for embassies, military installations, data centres and critical infrastructure.
+These require specialist construction beyond the scope of residential entrance doors.

 Standards Compared